-- What types of activities were occurring at the site?
+• What types of activities were occurring at the site?
 And did these activities change over time?
 This research question will be evaluated by an examination of not only the types of artifacts collected from the site, but also the horizontal and vertical distribution of these artifacts.
 By examining the horizontal distribution of artifacts, then it is possible that artifact concentrations can be determined, and if these concentrations do exist, the types of artifacts collected from the concentration areas would indicate what types of activities were occurring in that concentration area.
 An examination of the vertical distribution of the artifacts may indicate that activity/concentration areas were changing over time.
 An example of this would be that an area may have had a large number of scrapers collected from it at 50 cm below the ground surface; however, at 30 cm below the ground surface no scrapers were collected and that specific area has only a small number of artifacts.
 This would not only indicate that hide preparation was occurring in this concentration area, but that the preparation of hides was later relocated to another area of the site.

 Therefore, by examining the horizontal and vertical distribution of the artifacts, one might be able to determine both the organization of the site, and how the site developed over time.

-The data from the distribution of the artifacts will also be utilized in conjunction with any feature data that was obtained from the archaeological excavations conducted at the site. - Is there evidence of trade patterns at the site?
+Is there evidence of trade patterns at the site?
 This research question will be evaluated by examining both the lithic raw materials utilized at the site, as well as an examination of the ceramic artifacts.
 From an examination of the lithic raw materials and the primary source location of these raw materials, then one can be able to determine not only if local materials were utilized, but also what non-local materials were being utilized.
 From an examination of the non-local raw materials, then one can have a better understanding of not only the potential territorial range of the site's inhabitants, but the frequency and quality of the raw materials could indicate that the materials were brought to the site via trades and not procurement expeditions.
 The second way to examine possible trade patterns is by the analysis of the ceramic artifacts, principally the rims sherds and the decorative sherds.
 If non-local rim sherds and/or decorations are observed, this would suggest that trading was occurring.
 The types of rims and decorations would also provide data in determining in which direction and region that the trading was occurring.
 Also, by examining the non-local lithic raw materials with the sherds, it could be determine if the trading patterns were linear in direction and region, or whether trading was occurring on several different lines.

-Skeletal remains were first be examined in order to determine if they need to be washed.
-If so, then the remains will be washed and prepared for analysis.
-Analysis will consist of examining and classifying the remains.
-Inventorying the remains (i.e., what is there and what is not).
+If additional human remains are encountered at the Logan Building Site, these remains will be immediately examined at the site and then after documentation and excavation, laboratory analysis will be conducted on the remains.
+This will consist of inventorying the remains (i.e., what is there and what is not).
 Attempts will be made to date and sex each individual person as well as the pathology, if possible.
 Isotopic analysis will not be utilized at this stage of investigation.
 The results of the skeletal analysis will be presented in the final report.